rezaostadi/testflow/README.md

 ### only Frontend

-This will use the backend of <https://app.windmill.dev> but your own frontend with hot-code reloading.
+This will use the backend of <https://app.formflow.dev> but your own frontend with hot-code reloading.
 Note that you will need to use a username / password login due to CSRF checks using a different auth provider.

 In the `frontend/` directory:

 1. install the dependencies with `npm install` (or `pnpm install` or `yarn`)
-2. generate the windmill client:
+2. generate the formflow client:

 ```
 npm run generate-backend-client